HashimThePassionate/Linux-Mastery-For-Everyone/07_working_with_files_and_directories/readme.md

 1. **Absolute Path** 🌍: Starts from the root directory (`/`) and provides the full path to the file.
    - Example: `/home/packt/poem`
 2. **Relative Path** 📍: Refers to a file relative to your current working directory (checked using the `pwd` command).
-   - Example: If your current directory is `/home/packt`, the relative path to `poem` is simply `poem`.
+   - Example: If your current directory is `/home/packt`, the relative path to `packt` is simply `/home/packt`.

 ---